Ice King: Relationships

 Simon was engaged to Betty Grof, who left him after the crown began to affect his mental health.
 The loss of Betty, whom he nicknamed "his princess," led to the Ice King's obsession with kidnapping princesses.
-Despite this breakup, Simon and Betty have an enduring bond that "stretches across boundaries of space and time."
+Despite this breakup, Simon and Betty have an enduring bond that film critic Eric Kohn of IndieWire described as "[stretching] across boundaries of space and time."
 Later in the series, she time travels to the future, intent on curing him of his insanity and restoring Simon.
 She becomes fixated on restoring Simon to the way she remembered him, despite Ice King's desire to remain the way he is.
-After Betty sacrifices herself to cure Simon and defeat GOLB, he struggles to move on but eventually does.
+After Betty sacrifices her physical being to cure Simon and defeat GOLB by merging with it and becoming Golbetty, he struggles to move on but eventually does.
+Throughout their relationship, Betty often placed Simon's needs ahead of her own, something which Simon only realizes after Golbetty reminds him of it.
+Bones Jacques of Campus Times described the relationship between Simon and Betty in Adventure Time and Fionna and Cake as "a love story of uneven sacrifice, obsession, and loss."

 Ice King has a complicated relationship with Marceline the Vampire Queen, whom he found in the wreckage of the Mushroom War when she was seven years old.
 He became a father figure to Marceline, protecting her from mutants and gifting her the stuffed animal Hambo, which became her most prized possession.
-Writing for IndieWire, Eric Kohn compared the relationship between Ice King and Marceline in the flash-back episodes to the Man and Boy in Cormac McCarthy's post-apocalyptic novel The Road.
+Kohn compared the relationship between Ice King and Marceline in the flash-back episodes to the Man and Boy in Cormac McCarthy's post-apocalyptic novel The Road.
 This similarity was also acknowledged by the creative team of Adventure Time, who described the episode "Simon & Marcy" as "The Road for kids" when pitching it to Cartoon Network.